jonathanSimonney/filer-V2/readme.md

 <br>This file should be put in the config folder.

 TODO : avoid access to forbidden files via /.. (url rewrite???)\
+add a go to root button (easier navigation...)

 <b>Perso : planning : </b><br>